The Types of Firearms Licences in

 are eligible to acquire.

-You must pass both the Canadian Restricted Firearms Safety Exam and
+You must pass both the Canadian Restricted Firearms Safety Course

-the Canadian Firearms Safety Exam.
-If you completed the old Canadian
+and the Canadian Firearms Safety Course.
+If you completed the original

-Firearms Safety Exam (the full one which included long guns and
+Canadian Firearms Safety Course Exam (the full one which included long

-exams.
-The fee for this licence is $80 for five years.
-Quebec residents
+current exams.
+The fee for this licence is about $80 for five years.

 Minor's Firearms Licence